Callaway denies Vicksburg in boys' Region 4-5A championship game - The Vicksburg Post

 Callaway denies Vicksburg in boys’ Region 4-5A championship game

-When he has a basketball in his hands, Daeshun Ruffin is like a magician.
+JACKSON — When he has a basketball in his hands, Daeshun Ruffin is like a magician.
 For his latest trick, he made the Vicksburg Gators’ region championship hopes disappear.

 The Callaway guard and Ole Miss signee brushed off a twisted ankle in the opening minute of the game to score 30 points — including 13 in the fourth quarter — and sparked a decisive second-half run that propelled the Chargers to a 79-73 victory over Vicksburg in the MHSAA Region 4-5A boys’ basketball tournament championship game on Friday.